-- 1. In the EJB's deployment descriptor, the Bean Provider or Application Assembler specifies the transaction type (transaction-type element) for container-managed demarcation (Bean). - 2.
-The client application uses JNDI to obtain an object reference to the UserTransaction object for the WebLogic Server domain. - 3.
+- 1. In the EJB's deployment descriptor, the Bean Provider or Application Assembler specifies the transaction type (transaction-type element) for container-managed demarcation (Bean). - The client application uses JNDI to obtain an object reference to the UserTransaction object for the WebLogic Server domain. - 3.
 The client application begins a transaction using the UserTransaction.begin method, and issues a request to the EJB through the EJB container.
-All operations on the EJB execute within the scope of a transaction. - If a call to any of these operations raises an exception (either explicitly or as a result of a communication failure), the exception can be caught and the transaction can be rolled back using the UserTransaction.rollback method. - If no exceptions occur, the client application commits the current transaction using the UserTransaction.commit method.
+All operations on the EJB execute within the scope of a transaction. - If a call to any of these operations raises an exception (either explicitly or because of a communication failure), catch the exception and use the UserTransaction.rollback method to roll back the transacion. - If no exceptions occur, the client application commits the current transaction using the UserTransaction.commit method.
 This method ends the transaction and starts the processing of the operation.
-The transaction is committed only if all of the participants in the transaction agree to commit. - 4.
-The UserTransaction.commit method causes the EJB container to call the transaction manager to complete the transaction. - 5.
-The transaction manager is responsible for coordinating with the resource managers to update any databases.
+The transaction is committed only if all of the participants in the transaction agree to commit. - The UserTransaction.commit method causes the EJB container to call the transaction manager to complete the transaction. - The transaction manager is responsible for coordinating with the resource managers to update any databases.